cmpi-standard/headers/updates.md

 * Improved description of CMPIFlags by copying text from spec
 * Resolved issue with 'type' argument in return code description of CMPIBrokerEncFT.classPathIsA()
-* Resolved issue with missing '...' args in CMPIBrokerEncFT.getMessage()
+* Resolved issues with missing '...' args in CMPIBrokerEncFT.getMessage() and CMPIBrokerEncFT.getMessage2()

 30 June - Karl
 --------------